 While recognition of the distinct Ordovician period was slow in the United Kingdom, other areas of the world accepted it quickly.
 It received international sanction in 1960, when it was adopted as an official period of the Paleozoic Era by the International Geological Congress.
 Life continued to flourish during the Ordovician as it did in the Cambrian, although the end of the period was marked by a significant mass extinction.
 Invertebrates, namely molluscs and arthropods, dominated the oceans.
 Fish, the world’s first true vertebrates, continued to evolve, and those with jaws may have first appeared late in the period.
 Life had yet to diversify on land.

 In 1888 Lapworth was elected a Fellow of the Royal Society and in 1891 was awarded their Royal Medal.
 In 1899, he received the highest award of the Geological Society of London, the Wollaston Medal.
 There years later, in 1902, he was elected President of the Geological Society for the years 1902-1904.
+Charles Lapworth died on 13 March 1920 at age 77 and is buried in Lodge Hill Cemetery near Birmingham.

 References and Further Reading: